 Although very little formal training occurs, the concept of advocacy as a professional responsibility of healthcare professionals is not new.1,2 Speech pathologists often find themselves at the intersection of knowledge of patient needs and our ability to leverage influence.
 We realize our patient would benefit from a test or a tool, yet developing a plan to advocate is challenging.
 Although every situation is unique, a thoughtful, well-planned approach will provide the greatest opportunity for success.
-Here are some tips for advocating for your patients:
+To help you achieve that success, we have provided you with tools to assess and report the estimated cost of dysphagia to your facility, as well as tips for advocating for your patients.

 1. The request is not about you

 As empathic caregivers, we often consider requests for equipment to be personal.
 However, understanding the requested item is not for our benefit, but for the benefit of the patient, will assist in removing any sense of hesitation.
 It will open the door to a conversation that starts with “the patients need…” rather than “I need…” Such an approach may assist in removing personalities and emotions from the conversation.

 In advance of an informal discussion or formal meeting, understand the priorities of the decision-makers.
 Those with fiscal responsibilities typically make final decisions related to purchasing.
 In such cases, it is essential to understand the potential financial impact of a request.
 If the business can continue uninterrupted, what is the incentive to buy a new tool?

 A. Understand how the request may generate revenue